Coherency for monoids and purity for their acts: Introduction and preliminaries

-An immediate question is then, is right coherency a necessary condition for $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$?
-It is easy to see that if $S$ has the property that every finitely generated $S$-act embeds into a monogenic act, then again $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$.
+An immediate question is whether or not right coherency is a necessary condition for $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$?
+The answer is no. It is easy to see that if $S$ has the property that every finitely generated $S$-act embeds into a monogenic act, then again $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$.
 Such monoids are somewhat special; in particular, they cannot have zeros.
-Our second main result hangs on delicate analysis of a particular monoid, named the Fountain monoid.
+Our next result, in Section~\ref{sec:ex}, hangs on delicate analysis of a particular monoid, named the Fountain monoid.

 \begin{Result} (cf. Theorem~\ref{fountain monoid}) There exists a monoid $S$ that is not right coherent, is such that not every finitely generated $S$-act embeds into a monogenic act, but $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$.\end{Result}